johnzan/stellarharmonics/index.md

-layout: page

-title: stellar harmonics
+# Welcome to my site

+### This is fancy

-tagline: Stellar Harmonics - Astronomy, Physics and Computing
+Stellar Harmonics - Astronomy, Physics and Computing

-description: My journey to creating music from stellar spectroscpy
+My journey to creating music from stellar spectroscpy

+This is written in markdown